PoliticalGraveyard.com

 Corcoran, Edward J. — of Cook County, Ill.
 Delegate to Illinois state constitutional convention 27th District, 1920.
 Burial location unknown.

 Corcoran, Edward T. (c.1894-1937) — of Forest Hills, Queens, Queens County, N.Y.
 Born in Mechanicville, Saratoga County, N.Y., about 1894.
-Son of Dominic Corcoran.
 Democrat.
 Served in the U.S. Army during World War I; lawyer; elected delegate to New York state constitutional convention 2nd District 1937, but died before taking office.
 Catholic.
 Irish ancestry.
 Member, Knights of Columbus; Friendly Sons of St. Patrick; American Legion; Elks; Catholic Lawyers Guild.
 Died, in Rockefeller Institute hospital, Manhattan, New York County, N.Y., November 25, 1937 (age about 43 years).
 Burial location unknown.

-Relatives: Married to Margaret M. McCosker.
+Relatives: Son of Dominic Corcoran; married to Margaret M. McCosker.

 Corcoran, Francis — of Roseville, Macomb County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1972.
 Still living as of 1972.